Random Drug Testing

 Alliance 2020 offers significant advantages over other TPAs.
-We have an expansive network of more than 10,000 collection sites, allowing for easier scheduling.
+We have an expansive network of over 10,000 collection sites, allowing for easier scheduling.
 Our customer service support team is based in Washington and always available to answer questions.
 Alliance 2020 is a partner you can trust to manage your random drug testing program.

 What Is a TPA & What Does It Do?

 A TPA is a Third Party Administrator.
 In regards to substance abuse testing, the employer is the 1st party.
-The 2nd party could be the employee, collection site, lab, MRO, DOT Auditor, other employers, etc. Therefore, the TPA is the 3rd party.
+The 2nd party could be the employee, collection site, lab, MRO, DOT Auditor, other employers, etc. Thus, the TPA is the 3rd party.

 Generally, a TPA provides specific knowledge and experience to assist employers; helping them to ensure their drug testing program is in compliance.
 By reviewing your program, a TPA can assist you in ensuring that it meets DOT requirements and is running efficiently.